blime4/MyObsidian/2024/001-工作/001-LLM/01-OpenLLM Talk/State of GPT.md

 ![[Pasted image 20240105173950.png]]
 ### Base models in the wild
 ![[Pasted image 20240105180431.png]]
-> Currently the beat available base model probably is the llaMA series from Meta
+> Currently the beat available base model probably is the llaMA series from Meta although it is not commercially licensed.